Perform Risk Analysis to Meet Oversight Compliance Expectations

 Some common risk analysis models are:

-There are other models or course, but these are some of the most widely used ones.
+There are other risk management models of course, but these are some of the most widely used ones.
 Many organizations will create their own model to use, such as a custom investigatory process.
-What important is that your model establishes and organizes 5 things:
+What's important is that your model establishes and organizes these five things: